-“People actin together as a group can accomplish things which no individuals acting alone could ever hope to bring about.”
+“We cannot always build the future of our youth, but we can build our youth for the future.”
 He was the first president to have his mother eligible to vote for him.
 He enjoyed snacking on fruit cake and eating pancakes, fish, cabbage, and sweet potatoes with marshmallows on top.
 He is Franklin Delano Roosevelt a/k/a FDR, 32nd President of the United States of America, serving from March 4, 1933, to April 12, 1945.
 Franklin was born on January 30, 1882, in Hyde Park, New York and was an only child.
 Due to his mother, he spent the first five years of his life wearing dresses!
 He lived a prestigious life, visiting Europe every year and being educated by tutors and governesses until the age of 14, when he began attending a prestigious school in Massachusetts.
 After graduating from high school and attended college at Harvard before going to Columbia University Law School.
 While attending college, his fifth cousin, Theodore Roosevelt was elected President.
 Although Franklin supported Theodore’s opponent, he admired Theodore’s leadership style.
 Franklin married his wife, Eleanor, On March 17, 1905, over the protests of his mother, who was a dominate figure in his life.
 Despite having six children together, five of which survived into adulthood, Franklin and Eleanor’s marriage was not a happy one.
 Franklin had several affairs and once considered divorce.
 His marriage to Eleanor became a political partnership.

 In 1910, Franklin became involved in politics by heavily campaigning and winning a state senate seat as a Democrat in a predominately Republican district.
 After the 1912 elections, Franklin was appointed Assistant Secretary of the Navy for his support during the election, following in the footsteps of Theodore, whom he revered.
 Franklin was defeated in his campaign for the US Senate and in the presidential election of 1920, as the vice-presidential candidate.